-Though the Mocs’ men’s track team has already sustained multiple team injuries, they are looking forward to tackling this year with a season full of records.
+Though the Mocs’ men’s track team has already sustained multiple team injuries (see source of article), they are looking forward to tackling this year with a season full of records.

 Recently concluding their cross country season, the track team is now up and running, preparing for their first meet on Feb.
 21.